Stochastic Causal Programming for Bounding Treatment Effects: Setup

-Specifying a causal model~$S$, such as the one depicted in \cref{fig:setup}a.,\ involves functions such as~$f$ and~$g$, as well as the distribution of the potentially infinite dimensional confounders~$U = \{U_X, U_Y\}$.
-To tackle this complexity, we make use of the so-called \emph{response function} framework \citep{balke1994counterfactual,kilbertus2020class}.
-We call~$f_u(\cdot) := f(\cdot, u): \cX \to \cY$ the response function for the fixed value~$U=u$ of the background variable $U$.
-Note that in this case,~$f_u$ indeed encodes the direct causal effect of~$X$ on~$Y$.
-A distribution over values of~$U$ entails a distribution over response functions~$f_u$.
-Hence, instead of explicitly modeling~$U$ and~$f$ separately as part of a causal model~$S$, we can directly encode them jointly via a distribution over response functions.
+Hence, specifying a causal model may require the joint distribution of potentially infinite-dimensional hidden confounders, along with the structural equations.
+To tackle this complexity, we make use of a \emph{response function} framework \citep{balke1994counterfactual, kilbertus2020class}, see also \cite[Section 3.4]{peters2017elements}.
+Let $f_{V,u}(\cdot) := f_V(\cdot, u)$ be the response function for the \emph{fixed} value~$U_V\!=\!u$ of the background variable $U_V$.
+Function~$f_{V,u}$ encodes the direct causal effect of $\mathrm{Pa}_V$ on $V$ at realization $u$.
+A distribution over $U_V$ entails a joint distribution over functions~$f_{V,U_V}(\cdot) := f_V(\cdot, U_V)$ evaluated at inputs $\mathrm{Pa}_V$.

-Without restrictions on the functional dependence of~$X$ and~$Y$ on~$U$, one cannot obtain non-trivial bounds \citep{gunsilius2018testability,gunsilius2019bounds}.
-As in general we have little information about the dimensionality and distribution of~$U$, we argue that it is more practical to work with the equivalent assumptions on the function space and distribution of response functions~$f_u$.
-Specifically, we choose a family of response functions $\cF \subset \{f: \cX \to \cY \}$ that captures plausible direct causal effects from~$X$ to~$Y$ under all possible values of the confounding variable(s).
-We then assume a parameterized family of distributions over~$\cF$, denoted by $\{p_{\eta}^{\cF} \given \eta \in \bR^d \}$.
-For concreteness, we propose parameterized response functions as linear combinations of a set of non-linear basis functions $\{\psi_k: \cX \to \cY\}_{k=1}^K$ for some $K \in \bN$:
+The implication is that instead of explicitly modeling the distribution of background variables and, separately, the function space of the structural equations, we can directly encode a model via a distribution over response functions.
+This has interpretability and algorithmic advantages.
+To see this, consider the following $K_V$-dimensional function space for any given $V$,